aswathyseb/tincheck/README.md

 **Available options**

-`--ann` Annotation file GTF format.
+`--ann` Annotation file GTF/GFF3 format.

 `--feat` Subfeature that is grouped together to compute TIN.
 It should match the 3rd column in annotation file.
          Default is exon.